You can, regardless of what you have tried in the past or how much you doubt yourself right now. How can I make this claim?

 Imagine being asked to pilot a Boeing 777 with a full cabin full of passengers.
-Your confidence to perform the task should directly relate to your successful training and experience (competence).
-On a scale of 1-10, your level of confidence might look something like this, roughly:
+Your confidence to perform the task should directly relate to your training and experience (competence).
+On a scale of 1-10, your level of confidence might look something like this:

 10 – Trained commercial pilot with experience

 8 – Trained commercial pilot with limited experience

 5 – Highly experienced private pilot (small jets)

 2 – An private pilot who flies Cessna aircraft

 0 – An average person with no training or experience